ReaTsenkovaCoding/IceCreamHunter/README.md

 -----------------

  - Download the .zip from Releases
- - Extract
+ - Extract ICE CREAM HUNTER-v1.0-Windows
- - Open Build -> v1 -> IceCreamHunter.exe
+ - run IceCreamHunter.exe

 🛠 Built With
 --------------